bphenriques/explorer-hugo-theme/README.md

 ```

 Then either:
-- Run hugo with the theme: `hugo server --minify --theme tagged-notes-hugo-theme`
+- Run hugo with the theme set: `hugo server --minify --theme tagged-notes-hugo-theme`
 - Set `theme` configuration setting to `tagged-notes-hugo-theme`.

-## Blog
+## Content Creation

+This theme supports two types of content:
+- `notes`: holds the main content of your digital garden.
-This theme supports blog posts under the section `posts`.
-Given that it is not the main use-case of this theme, it only
+- `posts`: holds blog posts.
+It is not the main use-case of this theme, so a minimal set of features is provided.
-supports minimal features.

 ## Configuration

 ### Site Configuration

 There are a few configuration options that you can add to your `config.toml` file.
-You can also see the `yaml` example [here](https://github.com/alex-shpak/hugo-book/blob/master/exampleSite/config.yaml).

 ```toml
 # (Optional) Set Google Analytics if you use it to track your website.